 The area around the entrance to the Towers is known as Fountain Square and provides access to Cloud Cuckoo Land on one side and Dark Forest on another.
 The square is home Woodcutters Bar and Grill, which offers views out over the Dovecote, one of the Towers' many formal gardens.

 The Towers have always been a big part of Alton Towers, even before the theme park existed.
-Since the 1950s they have housed attractions, with the Model Railway being installed in 1957.
+Since the 1950s they have housed attractions, when the Model Railway was installed in 1957.
 Located in the Chapel, at the time it was the largest miniature railway in Great Britain.

-The ruins remained unoccupied up until 2000, when the armory, Octagon, and conservatories were renovated to accommodate Hex - The Legend of The Towers, which takes guests on a journey through the darker history of the Towers.
+Since the 1960s the Armoury, which was once the main entrance into the house, had been home to the park's main shop, the Towers Gift Centre.
+However, this shop closed in 1998, when the Armoury, Picture Gallery Octagon, and House Conservatory were renovated to become part of Hex - The Legend of The Towers, which takes guests on a journey through the darker history of the Towers.